gebitang/gebitang.com/content/post/how/learn-docker.md

 [Remove Docker Containers, Images, Volumes, and Networks](https://linuxize.com/post/how-to-remove-docker-images-containers-volumes-and-networks)

-- `docker rm -vf $(docker ps -aq)` To delete all containers including its volumes use
+- `docker rm -vf $(docker ps -aq)` To delete all containers including its volumes use, or use `docker ps -aq |xargs docker rm -vf` on windows
 - `docker rmi -f $(docker images -aq)` To delete all the images

 ```